German short-term yields hit record low as ECB mulls deposit rate tweaks

 “The tiering of the deposit rate ... reflects that the ECB is considering an aggressive deposit rate cut, hence the need to mitigate the impact.”

-German Bund yields were 3 basis points lower at 0.47 percent, having earlier hit their lowest level in almost a month at 0.464 percent.
+German Bund yields fell 3.5 basis points to 0.46 percent - their lowest level in almost a month.

 Euro zone money markets are fully pricing in a cut of at least 10 basis points in the deposit rate to -0.30 percent next month and a further 10 bps cut within a year.